-The Master of Arts in writing, rhetoric and discourse (WRD) combines a strong theoretical foundation in rhetoric and discourse with practical training in the areas of teaching writing and language, professional and technical writing, and Web content creation.
-The program’s mix of theory and practice prepares students to write and create Web content in professional, technical, or nonprofit settings; to teach writing in post-secondary institutions; and to continue academic study in related Ph.D. programs.
-Our students go on to work as writers and digital content creators in professional and technical workplaces; to teach writing and English as a second language in colleges and universities; and to continue their academic study in Ph.D. programs.
+The Master of Arts in Writing, Rhetoric and Discourse (WRD) combines a strong theoretical foundation in rhetoric and discourse with practical training in the areas of teaching writing and language, professional and technical writing, and digital content creation.
+The program’s mix of theory and practice prepares students to write and to create digital content in professional, technical, or nonprofit settings; to teach writing in post-secondary institutions; and to continue academic study in related PhD programs.
+Our students go on to work as writers and digital content creators in professional and technical workplaces; to teach writing and English as a second language in colleges and universities in the U.S. and abroad; and to continue their academic study in PhD programs.

-Students in the M.A. in WRD may pursue select graduate certificate programs in the course of completing their degree.
-A separate application process is required.
-Students who are interested in any of the following combination programs should contact the program office for additional information.
+The MA in WRD may also be expanded to include select graduate certificate programs covering particular areas of interest.
+Students participating in a combined MA/certificate program should consult with their academic advisor to determine what coursework might count toward both programs.
+A separate application process for the certificate is required.
+Students who are interested in any of the following combination programs should contact the Graduate Student Services Office for additional information.

 - WRD + Teaching English to Speakers of Other Languages (TESOL) Certificate